simonmichael/hledger_site/src/budgeting-and-forecasting.md

 Transport categories seem to roughly similar month to month, so lets create a budget for them.

-Budgets are described with periodic transactions.
+Budgets are described with periodic (ie, recurring) transaction rules.
 Periodic transaction has `~` instead of date and period expression instead of description.
 In this case we want to create a monthly budget that will come into effect starting from January 2013, which will include income of 10000 USD that is partially spent on Food, Health, Home and Transport